-CAM parish, agency and entity leadership is responsible for ensuring compliance with this policy and relevant procedures and practices within each parish, agency and entity to protect children and young people.
-The PSU will require the leadership of each parish, agency or entity with its Safeguarding Committee to summarise its compliance with the requirements of this policy on an annual basis.
+The leadership of the Partnered Parishes is responsible for ensuring compliance with this policy and relevant procedures and practices within each of the Partnered Parishes to protect children and young people.
+The PSU will require the leadership of our Partnered Parishes with its Safeguarding Committees to summarise their compliance with the requirements of this policy on an annual basis.

-The Safeguarding Committee established within each parish, agency or entity plays a central role in assisting the parish priest, or agency or entity leader with implementation of the requirements of this policy.
+The Safeguarding Committee established within our Partnered Parishes plays a central role in assisting the parish priest with the implementation of the requirements of this policy.

-Further, as safeguarding children and young people is a collective responsibility; all persons in ministry, working or volunteering within CAM acknowledge their individual responsibility to comply with clear behavioural expectations to act in manner that is caring, respectful and safe toward children and young people.
+Further, as safeguarding children and young people is a collective responsibility; all persons in ministry, working or volunteering within the Partnered Parishes acknowledge their individual responsibility to comply with clear behavioural expectations to act in a manner that is caring, respectful and safe toward children and young people.

-Every member of the clergy, employee or volunteer within the Archdiocese has a moral, legal and ethical responsibility to care for, and promote the wellbeing of children and young people, and protect them from harm or abuse.
+Every member of the clergy, employee or volunteer within the Partnered Parishes has a moral, legal and ethical responsibility to care for, and promote the wellbeing of children and young people, and protect them from harm or abuse.

-This applies to all those involved in Archdiocesan parishes, agencies and entities including:
+This applies to all those involved in the Partnered Parishes including:

-- clergy, including all canonical administrators of a parish (e.g. bishop, parish priest, assistant priest, migrant chaplains, visiting clergy, priests in residence, supply clergy, deacons)
+- clergy, including all canonical administrators of the Partnered Parishes (e.g. bishop, parish priest, assistant priest, migrant chaplains, visiting clergy, priests in residence, supply clergy, deacons)

-- Sisters, Brothers and Religious Priests holding an appointment from the Archbishop to undertake work in parish or Archdiocesan entities
+- Sisters, Brothers and Religious Priests holding an appointment from the Archbishop to undertake work in the Partnered Parishes

 - employees (including casual employees)

 - lay ecclesiastical ministers including pastoral associates, those engaged in chaplaincy

 - volunteers

 - seminarians

-- persons residing at the presbytery or on the grounds of the parish, agency or entity
+- persons residing at the presbytery or on the grounds of the Partnered Parishes

 - students on placement

 - contractors (where applicable)

-The CAM Safeguarding Children and Young People Policy parallels the development of similar policies in a range of CAM organisations involved in education, health and welfare.
-CatholicCare, Catholic Education Melbourne, Catholic systemic schools, Mannix College and Villa Maria Catholic Homes all have safeguarding policies and personnel working or volunteering in these organisations will be guided by these policies and are not bound by the CAM Safeguarding Children and Young People Framework.
+The Partnered Parishes Safeguarding Children and Young People Policy parallels the development of similar policies in a range of CAM organisations involved in education, health and welfare.
+CatholicCare, Catholic Education Melbourne, Catholic systemic schools, Mannix College and Villa Maria Catholic Homes all have safeguarding policies and personnel working or volunteering in these organisations will be guided by these policies.
+The Partnered Parishes, recognise these institutions have these policies and abide by them whenever we engage with these institutions.

-Safe personnel
+Safe Personnel